Generic Name: acyclovir (ay-SYE-kloe-vir)

 Treating chickenpox (varicella) or shingles (herpes zoster) and treating or suppressing genital herpes infections.
 It may also be used for other conditions as determined by your doctor.

-Zovirax capsules is an antiviral.
+Zovirax capsules are an antiviral.
 It works by stopping viral replication.
 However, Zovirax capsules does not eliminate the virus, is not a cure, and does not prevent transmission to others.

 Do NOT use Zovirax capsules if: